The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies

-The left panel of \autoref{fig:z_distribution} shows the redshift distribution within (green histogram) and outside of ($\text{blue} + \text{orange}$ histograms) the primary targeting region among all the Stage~$\text{I}+\text{II}$ redshifts, and compares it with the $gri$ cuts in \paperone{} ($\text{blue} + \text{green}$ histograms).
+The left panel of \autoref{fig:z_distribution} shows the redshift distribution within (green histogram) and outside of (blue and orange histograms) the primary targeting region among all of the Stage~I and II redshifts and compares it with the $gri$ cuts in \paperone{} (blue and green histograms).
 The $gri$ cuts effectively remove galaxy targets beyond $z \sim 0.5$ but include most galaxies up to $z \sim 0.05$.
 In the inset of \autoref{fig:z_distribution}, the visible bump around redshift $0.005 < z < 0.01$ is due to the presence of satellites in SAGA fields.
 The definition of our primary targeting region further removes galaxy targets beyond $z \sim 0.3$, while including all galaxies within $z < 0.015$ (and hence all SAGA satellites).
 In the slightly higher redshift range of $0.015 < z < 0.03$, 83\% of galaxies are still in the primary targeting region.
-The small fraction of $0.015 < z < 0.03$ galaxies that sit outside of the primary targeting region motivates our two-fold effort to obtain redshifts both within and outside of the primary targeting region, ensuring that we are not missing satellite candidates during the target selection phase.
+The small fraction of $0.015 < z < 0.03$ galaxies that sit outside of the primary targeting region motivates our twofold effort to obtain redshifts both within and outside of the primary targeting region, ensuring that we are not missing satellite candidates during the target selection phase.